 forecast, which called for no more than four inches of snow instead of the six-to-ten inches that

 eventually blanketed the state.

-As lawyers for auto accident victims, we at Brach Eichler Trial Lawyers have seen a great deal of unnecessary suffering from preventable crashes.
+As lawyers for auto accident victims, we at Brach Eichler Injury Lawyers have seen a great deal of unnecessary suffering from preventable crashes.
 We urge you to take precautions during the winter months so that you and your vehicle are fully prepared for winter driving conditions.
 Steps we recommend include:

 - Carry a roadside emergency kit, including jumper cables, road flares, and fluorescent triangles

 - Winterize your car early, including a check of your steering, tires, and brakes

 - If it’s too early to put snow tires on, carry chains in your trunk